Slider0007/AI-on-the-edge-device/README.md

 ## Build Yourself
 Developers and advanced users can build the firmware from source.
-Follow the [Build / Debug Instructions](code/README.md) for environment setup and compilation.
-If you don’t need to customize the firmware, it’s easier to use the precompiled releases provided on the [Releases page](https://github.com/slider0007/AI-on-the-edge-device/releases).
+Follow the [build / debug Instructions](code/README.md) for environment setup, firmware compilation and debugging.
+If you don’t need to customize the firmware, it’s easier to use the precompiled releases provided on the
+[Releases page](https://github.com/slider0007/AI-on-the-edge-device/releases).

 ## Support / Community
-ℹ️ This is a fork of [jomjol’s original project](https://github.com/jomjol/AI-on-the-edge-device), customized for personal use.
+ℹ️ This is a fork of [jomjol’s project](https://github.com/jomjol/AI-on-the-edge-device), customized for personal use.

 - This fork is **actively developed** and maintained independently
 - It is **no longer compatible** with the upstream project
 - It remains public to give something back to the community and help others with similar use cases
-- This project builds on [jomjol’s original repository](https://github.com/jomjol/AI-on-the-edge-device) —  make sure to **respect the upstream license**
+- This fork builds on [jomjol’s project](https://github.com/jomjol/AI-on-the-edge-device) — make sure to **respect the upstream license**
-- Customized code can be used for **non-commercial purposes only** - be fair and **credit the original source**
+- Customized code can be used for **non-commercial purposes** - be fair and **credit the original source**
 - Community discussions, feedback, and bug reports are always welcome and appreciated

 Although no longer working on the upstream project, this version aims to provide a flexible and robust alternative.